Artificial intelligence for all

 - Provide industry-based professional development for MDC faculty to develop and pilot AI courses, and to integrate AI into existing courses.

 - Adapt previously developed and tested AI courses from University of Florida for use in a credit-granting AI program at MDC.

 - Create interdisciplinary courses that make an AI certificate available and relevant to all MDC students.

 - Establish multiple student entry points into AI for traditional students and existing professionals.
 The project seeks to meet students where they “are”: geographically, economically, and academically.

 - Provide support mechanisms that engage and encourage underrepresented minorities students to study AI.

-- Antonio Delgado MIS, (P.I.), Dean of Engineering, Technology and Design, MDC
+- Antonio Delgado, (P.I.), VP of Innovation and Technology Partnerships, MDC

 - Joseph A. Weathers (Co-P.I.), Instructor, School of Engineering and Technology, MDC

 - Sarah Rodriguez (Co-P.I.), Associate Professor, Department of Higher Education and Learning Technologies, TAMUC